“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 All of the above?

 Totally understand.
-Facebook ads are confusing and overwhelming, but this post will help with that.
+Facebook ads can be daunting and overwhelming, but this post will help.

 If you’re a business owner or marketer reading this, the word that should come to mind is opportunity.
 Because nothing I’ve seen can grow a business as quickly as Facebook Ads.